paraspell/docs/docs/api/xcmP.md

      - `address` (Inside JSON body): (required): Specifies the address of the recipient.

    - **Errors**:
-     - `400`  (Bad request exception) - Returned when query parameters  'to' is not provided
+     - `400`  (Bad request exception) - Returned when parameter 'to' is not provided
-     - `400`  (Bad request exception) - Returned when query parameters  'to' is not a valid Parachains
+     - `400`  (Bad request exception) - Returned when parameter 'to' is not a valid Parachain
-     - `400`  (Bad request exception) - Returned when query parameter 'currency' is expected but not provided
+     - `400`  (Bad request exception) - Returned when parameter 'amount' is expected but not provided
+     - `400`  (Bad request exception) - Returned when parameter 'amount' is not a valid amount
-     - `400`  (Bad request exception) - Returned when query parameter 'currency' is not a valid currency
+     - `400`  (Bad request exception) - Returned when parameter 'address' is not a valid address
      - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.

 **Example of request:**